amrabed/Logger/README.md

 # Logger
 [![Known Vulnerabilities](https://snyk.io/test/github/amrabed/Logger/badge.svg?targetFile=pom.xml)](https://snyk.io/test/github/amrabed/Logger?targetFile=pom.xml)

+> This application was created as part of my research at Virginia Tech.
+The application and the whole project is no longer active.
+Files of the project are left here for legacy reasons.

 <p>Logger collects anonymous mobile-usage data as part of a research study approved by the <a href=http://www.irb.vt.edu/pages/about.htm target="_blank">Virginia Tech IRB</a></p>